LOTL Pivot Mechanism Explanation

 For the purpose of the next sections, the following definitions and abbreviations apply:

-In order to introduce the concept of the pivot LOTLs, the present document defines two states in which the LOTL can be:
+In order to introduce the concept of the pivot LOTL mechanism, the present document defines three states in which the LOTL can be:

 Those states are defined purely to support the explanations that follow and are not intended to formally define in any way new terms to be used outside of this text.

-When the LOTL is in a “direct state”, the location where the LOTL should be retrieved is the URL published in the latest relevant OJEU publication, and the set of LOTL-signing certificates is the exact set of certificates in that publication.
+When the LOTL is in a direct state, the LOTL location is the URL published in the latest relevant OJEU publication, and the set of LOTL-signing certificates is the exact set of certificates in that publication.

 The list of pivot LOTLs forms a virtual chain of changes regarding the LOTL-signing certificates, starting from the initial situation where the LOTL was in a “direct state” up to the current one.

-When verifying the authenticity and integrity of the LOTL, relying parties should, starting from the LOTL available from the LOTL location specified in the latest relevant publication in the OJEU, reconstruct the chain of changes from the list of pivot LOTLs to conclude on the current set of LOTL-signing certificates:
+When verifying the authenticity and integrity of the LOTL, relying parties should, starting from the LOTL available from the LOTL location specified in the latest relevant publication in the OJEU, reconstruct the chain of changes from the list of pivot LOTLs to conclude on the current set of LOTL-signing certificates to validate the signature of the LOTL:

 1. Based on the content of the LOTL published at the LOTL location, retrieve the location(s) of all pivot LOTLs present in the field <SchemeInformationURI>

-2. If no pivot LOTL is present, the current set of LOTL-signing certificates is the initial set in the above-mentioned publication of the OJEU;
+2. If no pivot LOTL is present, the current set of LOTL-signing certificates is the initial set in the above-mentioned publication of the OJEU, (see also the “direct state” in section 5 above)

-3. If pivot LOTLs are present: In the chronological order, for each pivot LOTL published at pivot LOTL location(s), verify the authenticity and integrity of the list; using:
+3. If pivot LOTLs are present, then in chronological order, for each pivot LOTL published at pivot LOTL location(s), verify the authenticity and integrity of the list using:

 1. for the first pivot LOTL, the set of initial LOTL-signing certificates specified in the above-mentioned publication of the OJEU; or